-The RIO Director also submits an annual report and proposed budget to the VPRI.
+The RI Director also submits an annual report and proposed budget to the VPRI.
 The report includes a summary of the previous year’s IRB activities and an evaluation of the adequacy of resources for the HRPP.

-Roles and Responsibilities of the RIO Staff
+Roles and Responsibilities of the RI Staff

-RIO staff assign IRB members as primary, secondary, and expedited reviewers as appropriate for the type of research or submission being reviewed.
+RI staff assign IRB members as primary, secondary, and expedited reviewers as appropriate for the type of research or submission being reviewed.

-RIO staff who are voting members of the IRB review and approve investigator responses to IRB requested revisions when projects and packages are approved with conditions.
+RI staff who are voting members of the IRB review and approve investigator responses to IRB requested revisions when projects and packages are approved with conditions.

-RIO staff who are voting members of the IRB have the authority to make “not-human-subjects-research” determinations, review and approve research projects that are exempt from IRB review, and acknowledge requests to rely on an external IRB.
+RI staff who are voting members of the IRB have the authority to make “not-human-subjects-research” determinations, review and approve research projects that are exempt from IRB review, and acknowledge requests to rely on an external IRB.

 RI staff notify the RI Director of COI identified in exempt forms or IRB applications.